-- At least 55% of program funds must be used on capital projects that are: - Public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - The remaining 45% may be used for purposes including: - o Public transportation projects that exceed ADA requirements. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit. - o Alternatives to public transportation that assist seniors and individuals with disabilities.
+- At least 55% of program funds are required to be used for capital projects that are: - Public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - The remaining 45% may be used for purposes including: - o Public transportation projects that exceed ADA requirements. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit. - Alternatives to public transportation that assist seniors and individuals with disabilities.